pandas-dev/pandas/doc/source/computation.rst

 .. note::

-   The API for window statistics is quite similar to the way one works with ``Groupby`` objects, see the documentation :ref:`here <groupby>`
+   The API for window statistics is quite similar to the way one works with ``GroupBy`` objects, see the documentation :ref:`here <groupby>`

 We work with ``rolling``, ``expanding`` and ``exponentially weighted`` data through the corresponding objects, :class:`~pandas.core.window.Rolling`, :class:`~pandas.core.window.Expanding` and :class:`~pandas.core.window.EWM`.